growdigital/gardenwild.org.uk/content/homepage/activities.md

 ### Wildlife Allotments

+We have taken the ideas from the Food Forest Show Garden and developed them further, to create Wildlife Allotments.
+Everybody knows what an allotment is, and by concentrating on the wildlife aspects, we can introduce sustainable gardening practices such as perernnial vegetables and permanent ground cover.

 ### Food Forest Show Garden

 We applied unsuccessfully for National Lottery funding in July 2022 for a community allotment and orchard coupled with a food forest show garden business for the town of Newcastle Emlyn (there are _no_ allotments in the town).